shadilios/data-structure-and-algorithms/code-challenges/array-binary-search/Array-Binary-Search.md

 ### Description:

-In this challenge, we were asked without utilizing any of the built-in methods to create a method that takes a sorted array and a search key as arguments, then apply the binary search algorithm inside the method to return the index of our searched number if found, otherwise return -1.
+Without utilizing any of the built-in methods, create a function that takes a sorted array and a search key as arguments, then apply the binary search algorithm inside the method to return the index of our searched number if found, or return -1.

 ### Whiteboard Process